-The record time for the EP Taylor is 2:00.3, set in 2007 by Mrs. Lindsay, a multiple graded-stakes winner in France, who was ridden that day by jockey Johnny Murtagh.
+The record time for the EP Taylor is 2:00.3, set in 2007 by Mrs. Lindsay, multiple graded-stakes winners in France, who was ridden that day by jockey Johnny Murtagh.
 Although a number of fillies and mares have entered the EP Taylor twice, only one, Kitty Girl, has managed to claim two victories, way back in 1957-’58.
 Leading trainer for the race is Lou Cavalaris, who managed to claim the title three years in a row, from 1968-70.
-Jockey Sandy Hawley has also won the race three time.
+Jockey Sandy Hawley has also won the race three times.
 For 2012, the winner was Siyouma, ridden by Gerald Mosse.